nash911/invoiceqa_landingpage/README.md

   - `NEXT_PUBLIC_CLARITY_PROJECT_ID`
   - `NEXT_PUBLIC_CALENDLY_URL`
   - `NEXT_PUBLIC_SITE_URL`
+  - `NEXT_PUBLIC_LEAD_ENDPOINT`

 - Server-only (never expose to client): do NOT prefix with `NEXT_PUBLIC_`.
 Keep only in server contexts.
   - `SUPABASE_URL` — Supabase project URL, used by the Next.js API route in local dev.
   - `SUPABASE_SERVICE_ROLE_KEY` — Supabase service role key, used by the Next.js API route in local dev and by the Firebase Function in production (via Firebase Secrets).

 Where they’re used
-- Next.js API route (local dev): `src/app/api/lead/route.ts`
+- Next.js API route (local dev): `src/app/api/dev/lead/route.ts`
   - Reads `process.env.SUPABASE_URL` and `process.env.SUPABASE_SERVICE_ROLE_KEY` to insert rows into `leads`.
-  - This route exists to make `/api/lead` work in local development without requiring the Firebase emulator.
+  - This route exists to make `/api/dev/lead` work in local development without requiring the Firebase emulator.
 - Firebase Cloud Function (production): `functions/src/lead.ts`
   - Reads secrets configured in Firebase (not from `.env.local`).
   - Set via CLI (see Security Notes):